ekoi/automated-curation-platform/README.md

 The ACP was designed to streamline and automate the entire process of deposit package creation, addressing the unique needs of diverse repositories by organizing, filtering, and selecting data accordingly.
 Leveraging advanced algorithms, machine learning techniques, and predefined rule sets, ACP performs complex curation tasks autonomously, greatly reducing or even eliminating the need for manual input.
 These automated tasks encompass data gathering, tagging, sorting, and content analysis, which collectively improve efficiency and accuracy.

 The ACP core function is to “curate” content by identifying high-quality, relevant items, filtering out unnecessary or low-value data, and arranging information in ways that align with the platform's overall objectives.
-By integrating critical elements like user input, repository configurations, bridge modules, and transformers, ACP seamlessly streamlines the process of packaging content to satisfy the specific requirements of each repository target, ensuring a consistent and user-friendly experience.
+By integrating critical elements like user input, repository configurations, bridge modules, and transformers, ACP seamlessly streamlines the process of curation content to satisfy the specific requirements of each repository target, ensuring a consistent and user-friendly experience.

 ![Data Flow diagram](./resources/images/ps-flow.png)